-EDP's Sustainability Report is externally verified (3rd party), including GRI water indicators.
+EDP's Sustainability Report is externally verified, including GRI water indicators.
+Assurance is conducted by an independent third party according to ISAE 3000 and AA1000AS.

 Water discharge quality is controlled by the competent environmental authority, under the environmental permits.

-91% of EDP's facilities identified as exposed to
+91% of EDP's facilities identified as exposed to water risks are certified in accordance to ISO 14001, having this water aspect monitored and externally verified.